 Plastic Clamp = Gravity Filter

 Another seemingly small detail, the sliding clamp has a loop for attaching some cord (not included).
 This allows you to transform the Sawyer “Squeeze” filter into a gravity filter!
-Instead of sitting there squeezing water from a pouch, you can simply hang the Vecto from a tree branch (or doorknob in your guesthouse room, or the handlebars of your bike) and let gravity do the work while you eat a snack.
+Instead of sitting there squeezing water from a pouch, you can simply hang the Vecto from a tree branch (or doorknob in your guesthouse room, or the handlebars of your bike, or a tripod of hiking poles) and let gravity do the work while you eat a snack.

 The fact that the clamp sticks out beyond the edges of the bag makes the height of the gravity setup adjustable.
 Just loop the cord around the edges a couple times to shorten it if you have a lower hanging point.
 I use a loop that is about 22 inches around and find that it’s very versatile for both long and short setups.